-We have reviewed the accompanying interim condensed balance sheet of Nomura International Funding Pte.
-Ltd. as of 30 September 2022 and the related condensed interim statements of comprehensive income for current period and six months then ended, changes in equity and cash flows for the six months period then ended and explanatory notes.
+We have reviewed the accompanying condensed interim statement of financial position of Nomura International Funding Pte.
+Ltd. as of 30 September 2024 and the related condensed interim statements of comprehensive income for three and six months then ended, changes in equity and cash flows for the six months period then ended, material accounting policy information and explanatory notes.
 Management is responsible for the preparation and presentation of these interim financial statements in accordance with IAS 34 Interim Financial Reporting (IAS 34).
 Our responsibility is to express a conclusion on these interim condensed financial statements based on our review.